GoogleCloudPlatform/healthcare/utilities/consume/dataflow_fhirstore_to_gcs_pubsub/README.md

 Overview: Dataflow is a managed service for executing a wide variety of data processing patterns.
 The documentation on this site shows you how to deploy your batch and streaming data processing pipelines using Dataflow, including directions for using service features.
 Usage: Dataflow will read raw healthcare data events in JSON format, parse and transform them into appropriate FHIR resources as per US Core Implementation Guide.
 For the sake of this example we will be creating a Patient FHIR resource.

 # Google Cloud Healthcare API
 Overview: The Cloud Healthcare API is a fully-managed service that makes it easy to access, process, and analyze healthcare data.
 It provides a RESTful API that supports a wide range of healthcare data formats, including FHIR, HL7v2, and DICOM.\n
 The Cloud Healthcare API is a secure and reliable service that is compliant with HIPAA and HITECH. \n
 Usage: HCAPI will be used to store transformed FHIR resources (in our case Patient FHIR resource)which will be made available for downstream applications or other processes.

 # Google Cloud Storage
-Usage: Google Cloud Storage will be used to archive raw healthcare data sent by the source as well as log error message occurred during transformation or while posting FHIR resource to HCAPI
+Usage: Google Cloud Storage will be used to archive raw healthcare data sent by the source as well as log error message occurred during transformation and while writing output to downstream

 ## Prerequisites before cloning the repository